How to Recover Deleted Files using Windows File Recovery

 Step 2: Launch Windows File Recovery for Recovering Deleted Files

-You might see UAC prompt while launching the app, click on Yes.
+You might see the UAC prompt while launching the app, click on Yes.

 Command Prompt window will open showing details of Windows File Recovery.
-It will also give you brief explanation about the tool.
+It will also give you a brief explanation of the tool along with some examples.

-Now, for testing purpose, we have created a TestFolder in D drive.
-This folder has three files – a PDF, a text file and a ZIP file containing both text and PDF file.
+Now, for testing purposes, we have created a Zip file in D drive.
+This zip file contains a sample text and a PDF file.

-For testing purpose, we are going to delete ZIP file permanently.
-Then we will try to recover deleted files using Windows File Recovery tool.
+Now, we are going to delete the ZIP file permanently.
+Then we will try to recover deleted files using the Windows File Recovery tool.

 Step 4: Recover Deleted Files